 Comparative Health and Consumer Policy

+I have specialised in comparative health policy and have recently worked mostly on the topic of vaccination.
 My approach is informed by interpretive methodologies and I am an active member of the Interpretive Policy Analysis (IPA) network as well as the ECPR Standing Group on Theoretical Perspectives in Policy Analysis.

 A critical policy approach to Europeanization